humanplayer2/get-twitter-likers-data/README.md

 ## Preprocess and inspect the collected data

-For preprocessing and inspection the collected data, we have shared code to do so here: [data-preprocessing-inspection](https://github.com/humanplayer2/get-twitter-likers-data/tree/main/data-preprocessing-inspection).
-Among many possible ways into which format to preprocess the data into, we preprocess the collected data into tweet-user dataframes, where entry(i,j) evaluates to 1, if user j has liked tweet i.
-We add some code to plot and calclate properties of the data.
+For preprocessing and inspecting the collected data, we have shared code to do so here: [data-preprocessing-inspection](https://github.com/humanplayer2/get-twitter-likers-data/tree/main/data-preprocessing-inspection).
+Among many possible ways how and into which format to preprocess the data, we preprocess the collected data into tweet-user dataframes, where entry(i,j) evaluates to 1, if user j has liked tweet i.
+We add some code to plot and calculate properties of the data.

 # License